superchordate/ASEC-census-helper/README.md

 **How is the Data Prepared?**

 See `data/scripts`.
-We use caching from `easyr` to avoid re-running steps unnecessarily.
 Each column is split to a distinct file so that scripts only need to read data that has been requested by the user.

 See `app/server/2-download/data.R` to review how the app prepares each specific download.